Tighter Bounds for Query Answering with Guarded TGDs

 Let us explain the process more precisely.
 Consider the case where $T'_{i+1}$ is formed from $T'_i$ by applying a chase step with a non-full rule $\gdep' \in \Sigma'$ with trigger $\tau'$ on node $v_i'$.
 There are two cases: either $\gdep'$ corresponds to a non-full rule $\gdep$ of~$\Sigma$, or it corresponds to a full rule $\gdep$ of $\Sigma$ with a principal atom in the head.
 In the first case, we can fire $\gdep$ on~$\tau$ in~$T_i$ on the node $v_i$ corresponding to~$v_i'$ in~$T_i$, inheriting the facts corresponding to the facts inherited when firing $\tau'_i$ on~$v_i'$.
 In the second case, we can fire $\gdep$ to perform a relaxed chase step, inheriting the facts corresponding to the facts inherited when firing $\tau'_i$ on~$v_i'$.

-Consider now the case where $T_{i+1}'$ is formed from $T_i'$ by applying a chase step with a full rule $\gdep' \in \Sigma'$; this rule corresponds to a full rule $\gdep$ in~$\Sigma$ with a side-signature fact in the head.
-We fire the corresponding trigger on $T_i$ and create the same fact with a full chase step which has a side-signature atom in the head; and we propagate the fact as much upwards as it is propagated in $T_i'$.
+Consider now the case where $T_{i+1}'$ is formed from $T_i'$ by applying a chase step with a full rule $\gdep' \in \Sigma'$; this rule corresponds to a full rule $\gdep$ in~$\Sigma$ with a side fact in the head.
+We fire the corresponding trigger on $T_i$ and create the same fact with a full chase step which has a side atom in the head; and we propagate the fact as much rootwards as it is propagated in $T_i'$.